 There are no limits however for products purchased under a Commercial License.
 They may be used in an unlimited number of personal and commercial projects and may be used for any number of End Products For Sale, each allowed an unlimited number of sales.

 Product Packs and Bundles:

 Product Packs and Bundles are Products that contain multiple Sub-Products.
-Project limits apply to Individual Products within Packs or Bundles in the same way they would apply to those Products if the Products were to be sold on their own outside of a Bundle or Pack (unlimited Projects for Fonts and other Installable Products, and one Project for all other Product types).
-In the case that a Bundle or Pack contains further Bundles or Packs, project limits for each Product within those subsequent Bundles or Packs apply in the same way they would apply to those Products if the Products were to be sold on their own outside of a Bundle or Pack (unlimited projects for Fonts and other Installable Products, and one Project for all other Product types).
+Project limits apply to Individual Products within Packs or Bundles in the same way they would apply to those Products if the Products were to be sold on their own outside of a Bundle or Pack (unlimited Projects for Brushes and other Installable Products, and one Project for all other Product types).
+In the case that a Bundle or Pack contains further Bundles or Packs, project limits for each Product within those subsequent Bundles or Packs apply in the same way they would apply to those Products if the Products were to be sold on their own outside of a Bundle or Pack (unlimited projects for Brushes and other Installable Products, and one Project for all other Product types).

 When Sub-Products within Product Packs or Bundles are used, they do not all have to be used in the same End Product nor the same one Project.
 For example, a Product Pack containing 10 3D models could potentially be used in 10 Projects if only one model is used per Project and each model is used only once.

 Is there any limit to the number of impressions for my End Product?

 For the most part, there is no limit to the number of impressions for your End Product.
 However, when purchased Products are used in TV, films, streaming video, on demand broadcasts, and/or online videos, exceptions apply.
 For these mediums, your End Product is allowed up to 10,000 views per month.
 For anything over 10,000 monthly views, contact the store owner directly in order to inquire about further rights options.

 No, Products purchased are for your use only.
 You may not include the original purchased Products (or source files) in any distributed end products.